coleifer/huey/docs/api.rst

         :param int retries: number of times to retry the function if an unhandled exception occurs when it is executed.
-        :param int retry_delay: number of seconds to wait in-between retries.
+        :param int retry_delay: number of seconds to wait between retries.
-        :param bool context: when the task is executed, include the :py:class:`Task` instance as a parameter.
+        :param bool context: when the task is executed, include the :py:class:`Task` instance as a keyword argument.
         :param str name: name for this task.
 If not provided, Huey will default to using the module name plus function name.
         :param kwargs: arbitrary key/value arguments that are passed to the